pnnl/BEM-for-PRM/content/user_guide/prm_api_ref/baseline_generation_api.md

 #### - output_dir

 `output_dir` is a mandatory field that specifies the directory to save all sizing runs.
-When applying PRM method on a proposed model, OSSTD will perform several sizing runs.
-These sizing runs usually saved in a directory specified in `sizing_run_dir`.
-In addition, the generated baseline model `.idf` and `.osm` will also be saved in the this directory.
+When applying the PRM method to a proposed model, OSSTD will perform several sizing runs.
+These sizing runs are usually saved in a directory specified in `sizing_run_dir`.
+In addition, the generated baseline model `.idf` and `.osm` will also be saved in this directory.

 {{< line_break >}}

 #### - unmet_load_hours

-`unmet_load_hours` is a flag to check whether the `model` can successfully run a annual simulation and the annual unmet load hours is smaller than 300 hours as required by ASHRAE 90.1 Appendix G. The default value for this flag is `false`, which skips the two checks and run baseline generation.
+`unmet_load_hours` is a flag that checks whether a `model` can successfully run an annual simulation and whether its annual unmet load hours meet the ASHRAE 90.1 Appendix G requirements.
+The default value for this flag is `true`.

 {{% notice info %}}
 Cautious when setting the `unmet_load_hours` to `false`.
 This could result in wrong baseline models or crash the baseline generation process.